mauser001/Eth2Overwatch/README.md

 MIT - The Program and Code is free to use/modify/copy

 ### Disclaimer:
 This is my first C# winforms project.
+(But more then a decade Web frontend developer)

 I do not take any responsability for any damage/problems caused by the Eth2Overwatch tool.
 But I do my best to awoid them!

-It is not possible to run additional Eth1 (geth), Eth2 Beacon Chains or Eth2 Validators on the same machine as this programm kills all geth/beacon-chain/validator processes before starting new ones.
+It is not possible to run more then one Eth1 (geth), Eth2 Beacon Chains or Eth2 Validators on the same machine as this programm kills all geth/beacon-chain/validator processes before starting new ones.

+If find any spelling errors in the readme -> I write code - not books ;-)

 ### Framework and tools used
 + Visiual Studio 2019 Prview.